 However, your school's celebration can be as big or small as you like.
-If you can't organize a whole week of activities, we'd suggest hosting just one event on Friday, May 5 to celebrate Digital Wellness Day.
+If you can't organize a whole week of activities, we'd suggest hosting just one event and celebrating Screen-Free Saturday.

 OPTIONS FOR YOUR WEEK